RWTH-EBC/AgentLib/README.md

 pip install -e .[full]
 ```

-For more detailed information on installation, we refer to the installation guide in the tutorial section.

 ## Optional Dependencies
-The AgentLib has a bunch of optional dependencies, ranging from additional features to performance improvements:
+The AgentLib has a number of optional dependencies, ranging from additional features to performance improvements:

- - **fmu**: Support simulation of FMU models (https://fmi-standard.org/)
+ - **fmu**: Support simulation of FMU models (https://fmi-standard.org/).
- - **scipy**: Support simulation of linear state space models, based on scipy
+ - **scipy**: Support simulation of linear state space models, based on scipy.
- - **mqtt**: Support communication between agents through the mqtt protocol
+ - **mqtt**: Support communication between agents through the mqtt protocol.
- - **clonemap**: Support the execution of agents and their communication through [clonemap](https://github.com/sogno-platform/clonemap)
+ - **clonemap**: Support the execution of agents and their communication through [clonemap](https://github.com/sogno-platform/clonemap).
- - **plot**: Installs matplotlib, allows to plot the result of examples
+ - **plot**: Installs matplotlib, allows to plot the result of examples.
- - **orjson**: Faster json library, improves performance when using network communicators
+ - **orjson**: Faster json library, improves performance when using network communicators.
- - **fuzz**: Improves error messages, when providing wrong configurations
+ - **fuzz**: Improves error messages when providing wrong configurations.

 ## Referencing the AgentLib